Jackie Mitchell: Against the New York Yankees

 The New York Yankees and the Chattanooga Lookouts were scheduled to play an exhibition game in Chattanooga, Tennessee, on April 1, 1931; however, due to rain the game was postponed until the next day.
-When Ruth was told he would be facing Mitchell the next day, he said "I don't know what's going to happen if they begin to let women in baseball.
+When Babe Ruth was told he would be facing Mitchell the next day, he said "I don't know what's going to happen if they begin to let women in baseball.
 Of course, they will never make good.
 Why?
 Because they are too delicate.
 It would kill them to play ball every day."

 On April 2, Mitchell, age 17, was brought in to pitch during the first inning by Lookouts manager Bert Niehoff after the starting pitcher, Clyde Barfoot, gave up a double and a single.
 The next two batters were Ruth and Gehrig.
 Ruth swung at two pitches before letting a third strike pass, flinging his bat in frustration as he trudged back to the bench.
 Gehrig followed, swinging and missing at every pitch.
 The next batter, Tony Lazzeri, tried a bunt on the first offering but eventually drew a walk on four straight balls.
 Then, Barfoot returned to the mound to take over from Mitchell.
 Mitchell’s appearance, though brief, left a lasting mark by striking out two of the game’s top hitters.

 Later career

-Later in 1931, baseball commissioner Kenesaw Mountain Landis voided her contract and declared that women were unfit to play baseball.
+Some modern reports say that later in 1931, baseball commissioner Kenesaw Mountain Landis banned her from exhibition games.
 However, Mitchell continued to play professionally, barnstorming with the House of David, a men's team famous for their very long hair and long beards.
 While traveling with the House of David team, she would sometimes wear a fake beard for publicity.